Frenchie Mae Cumpio: Early life and career

+Arrest and imprisonment

-On 7 February 2020 she was arrested with four others in Tacloban City in her country's Leyte province.
-She was charged with terrorism related offences and possessing a firearm, but others allege that this was planted by the authorities.
-The others were activists Alexander Abinguna, Marissa Cabaljao, Mira Legion and Marielle Domequil who were called "the Tacloban 5".
+On February 7, 2020, she was arrested with four others at the staff house of Eastern Vista in Tacloban, Leyte province.
+She was charged with terrorism related offenses as alleged members of the New People's Army and possessing a firearm, but activists allege that this was planted by authorities.
+The activists Alexander Abinguna, Marissa Cabaljao, Mira Legion and Marielle Domequil are called "the Tacloban 5".
 They were voices of dissent at the time of President Rodrigo Duterte.

-According to Reporters Without Borders, in September 2020 and August 2021 a judge authorised arrest warrants against her despite the fact that she was already imprisoned.
+According to Reporters Without Borders (RSF), in September 2020 and August 2021 a judge authorized arrest warrants against her despite the fact that she was already imprisoned.
 Her name was mispelt and the charges were made to her.
 The warrants were for her alleged involvement in a double murder of two soldiers in October 2019.
 At that time she was living seven hours away.
 She was said to have been identified by name by one of the alleged survivors of the attack.
-The existence of these charges were not known until August 2025 when they were revealed by an "exclusive RSF investigation.
+The existence of these charges were not known until August 2025 when they were revealed by an "exclusive RSF investigation".

-Irene Khan the UN Special Rapporteur on Freedom of Expression visited her in jail on 28 January 2024.
+Irene Khan, the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, visited her in jail on January 28, 2024.
 She said that the terrorism based charges should be set aside.
+Khan stated that the charges against Cumpio came after months of red-tagging, surveillance, intimidation, and harassment, and appears to have been done in retaliation to her coverage of alleged human rights abuses by the police and the military.

-In 2025 she was still imprisoned and her release was demanded by the National Union of Journalists of the Philippines.
+In 2025 she was still imprisoned and her release was demanded by the National Union of Journalists of the Philippines (NUJP).
 Her release was also named by Reporters Without Borders as one of that years' RWP priority campaigns, together with Sandra Muhoza of Burundi, Sevinj Vagifgizi of Azerbaijan, and Phạm Đoan Trang of Vietnam.
-In October a Phillipine court found no evidence to support the allegation that she was in contact with the Phillipine Communist Party.
-They reversed a decision to freeze her bank account and an order to pay a fine for allegedly financing terrorists.
-On November 7th another court dismissed the charges of murder against her because the available evidence did not match her identity.
+Over 250 journalists and media organizations described the charges as "trumped up" and called on the Philippine President to release Cumpio.